 Inflation reduces the purchasing power of each unit of currency, which leads to an increase in the prices of goods and services over time.
-It's an economics term that means you have to spend more to fill your gas tank, buy a gallon of milk or get a haircut.
-Inflation increases your cost of living.
+It's an economics term that means you have to spend more to fill your gas tank, buy a gallon of milk, or get a haircut.
+It increases your cost of living.

-The inflation rate is the percent increase or decrease of prices during a specified period.
-It's usually over a month or a year.
+The inflation rate is the percentage increase or decrease in prices during a specified period, usually a month or a year.
 The percentage tells you how quickly prices rose during that period.
 Gas prices will be 2% higher next year if the inflation rate for a gallon of gas is 2% per year.
-That means a gallon that costs $2.00 this year will cost $2.04 next year.
+That means a gallon of gas that costs $2.00 this year will cost $2.04 next year.

 There are a number of different types of inflation.
-Hyperinflation is when prices rise more than 50 percent a week, that's hyperinflation.
-If inflation occurs at the same time as a recession, that's stagflation.
-Rising prices in assets like housing, gold or stocks are called asset inflation.
+Hyperinflation is when prices rise more than 50% in one month.
+It's stagflation if inflation occurs at the same time as a recession.
+Rising prices in assets like housing, gold, or stocks are called asset inflation.

-The most common cause is demand-pull inflation.
-That's when demand outpaces supply for goods or services.
-Buyers want the product so much they are willing to pay higher prices.
-Cost-push inflation is another cause.
+Cost-push inflation is the second, less common, cause.
 That's when supply is restricted but demand is not.
-That happened after Hurricane Katrina damaged gas supply lines.
-Demand for gasoline didn't change but supply constraints raised prices to $5 a gallon.
+This happened after Hurricane Katrina damaged gas supply lines in 2005.
+Demand for gasoline didn't change in this case, but supply constraints raised prices to $5 a gallon.

 Inflation and the CPI

-The U.S. Bureau of Labor Statistics uses the Consumer Price Index to measure inflation.
+The U.S. Bureau of Labor Statistics (BLS) uses the Consumer Price Index (CPI) to measure inflation.
 The index gets its information from a survey of 23,000 businesses.
 It records the prices of 80,000 consumer items each month.
 The CPI will tell you the general rate of inflation.
 The BLS chart below uses the CPI to track the inflation rate since 1990.

 The Personal Consumption Expenditures price index also measures inflation.
-It includes more business goods and services than the CPI.
-For instance, it includes health care services paid for by health insurance.
+It includes more business goods and services than the CPI, such as health care services paid for by health insurance.
 The CPI only includes medical bills paid for directly by consumers.
-In 2012, the Federal Reserve prefers using the PCE price index as its inflation measure.

 How Central Banks Manage Inflation

-Central banks throughout the world use monetary policy to avoid inflation and its opposite deflation.
-In the United States, the Fed aims for a target inflation rate of 2 percent year-over-year.
-It uses the core inflation rate that removes energy and food prices.
-Those prices are set by commodities traders and are too volatile to take into consideration.
+Central banks throughout the world use monetary policy to avoid inflation and its opposite, deflation.
+In the United States, the Federal Reserve aims for a target inflation rate of 2% year-over-year.